-Kim Seely has been practicing environmental law for more than twenty-five years.
+Kim Seely has been practicing environmental law for more than thirty years.
 She has extensive experience in representing clients in all aspects of clean-up and remediation under federal and state law, including allocation, cost recovery, natural resource damage, and insurance recovery matters.
 She has successfully represented clients in a number of highly complex multi-party and multi-agency remediation cases; obtaining favorable allocation, cost recovery, and insurance contribution outcomes.
 She has also successfully represented clients against cost recovery assertions and claims.

 In addition to representing clients in cost recovery and remediation actions, Kim also advises and represents clients in a wide range of environmental matters, including those involving the Clean Water Act (CWA), Resource Conservation and Recovery Act (RCRA), and environmental bankruptcy matters.
 Her practice is focused in identifying client objectives, developing strategies designed to further such objectives, and working with regulators and other constituencies in seeking the desired outcome.

 Ms. Seely’s representative engagements include: